Borrowing and financing strategies

 The primary source of funding for NTTC is Australian dollar denominated bonds issued in the wholesale market via syndication.
 In executing its borrowing program, NTTC’s strategy is to issue larger benchmark bond lines with a minimum balance of $500 million to meet investor demand for greater liquidity and to promote market awareness.

-Through 2018-19, NTTC has continued to focus on extending the duration of the bond curve by issuing a new May 2030 bond series.
+Through 2018-19, NTTC has continued to focus on extending the duration of the bond curve by issuing new May 2030 and April 2027 bond series.

 NTTC currently has 12 benchmark bond issues: